Wandalen/wGraphBasic/doc/version.eng/concept/StrategyRevisiting.md

-# Revisiting strategy
+## Revisiting strategy

-The revisiting strategy of a search algorithm is a strategy to handle more multiple visits of a node.
+The revisiting strategy of a search algorithm is a strategy to handle multiple encountering of a node.

 There are multiple strategies for visiting a node in a cycle.
 Search option revisiting manage search algorithms aspect of revisiting node.
 The simplest two scenarios are avoiding second visiting of a node, `revisiting : 0` does exactly that and ignoring the fact that graph can have a cycle, `revisiting : 3` does precisely that.